 Stating the obvious but your first option is to take some foreign currency with you, though how much you want to take will depend on the level of cover your travel insurance gives you and your personal attitude to risk.
 Don't expect to get the best deal at an airport bureau de change or by walking into a bank.
 Do try our online comparison service to find the best travel money rates as the cheapest currency suppliers can easily save you £5 on every £100 bought through a high street bank.

-If you live or work in or around London you could consider a Metro Bank account - Metro Bank are a new bank launched in 2010, and currently have a few branches in London and are gradually spreading further afield.
+If you live or work in or around London or the home counties, you could consider a Metro Bank account.
+Metro Bank are a new bank launched in 2010, they started with a few branches in London but are gradually spreading further afield.
 Their current account comes with a fee free debit card, but you have to visit a branch to open an account.

 Further afield the Norwich & Peterborough BS has 'refreshed' its current account products with a 0% overseas purchase fees and no cash withdrawal fees anywhere worldwide.
 To qualify for a free Gold Classic account you need to pay in £500 per month or there is a £5 fee monthly.
 A similar fee is charged for using an authorised overdraft by £10 or more.